 Agnes shoved past me.
 “Yes, and she’s an attack goat.
 She’s trained to attack.
 You better get out of here before you make her mad.”

 His eyes widened at her words, and he took a step back.
 Petunia bleated again, straining against her leash.

 He shook his head but never took his eyes off the goat.
 “I heard you two arguing the night she died.
 You won’t get away with this.
 You’ll pay for what you did to Aunt Gertrude.”
 He turned and sprinted out the door.

 What do you like most about your role in your authors’ books?

-Are you a talking cat in your books or just a silent one like I am who just meows occasionally?
+Are you a talking goat in your books or just a silent one like I am who just makes noise occasionally?

-What advice would you give other cat characters?
+What advice would you give other goat characters?

 Do you have any new books coming out?
 Please give dates and details.